UofT-Government-Project/Covid19_PHU/README.md

 ### Transform:

-The transformation process was required to clean data.
 The primary aim of the transformation process is to transform the data into a consistent structure.<br>
   - Drop any columns deemed unnecessary to the analysis <br>
   - Drop any null values<br>
   - Renaming column names for efficiency<br>